 I am a prospective student.
 When do I start the financial aid application process?

-The Free Application for Federal Student Aid (FAFSA) is available at the beginning of January.
-You should complete both as soon as possible, using tax information from the previous year's tax returns until the current year's have been completed.
+The Free Application for Federal Student Aid (FAFSA) is available at the beginning of October.
+You should complete both as soon as possible, using tax information from 2015.

 What is the deadline to apply for financial aid?

 The deadline for submission of all financial aid information is May 15.